You know running any enterprise involves building a strong team around you and our little Bed and Breakfast is no different.

 And finally introducing Princess Layer

-She came into the group with Cagney in July 14, another Gingernut and, again, named by Facebook Friends.
+She came into the group with Carney, another Gingernut and, again, named by Facebook Friends.
 Named after Princess Leia from Star Wars - beautiful but shrewd.
 She is much more regal than the others but as her name suggests, she is a consistent layer of eggs.

 So there you are - You have been introduced to part of our team here at The Old Post Office, Lanchester.
 Next time we shall introduce to some of our two-legged, non-feathered team members.
 Bye for now.